 Nursing, Adult-Gerontology-Administration - Master of Science in Nursing

 The Master of Science in Nursing (MSN) program is designed to prepare students in adult-gerontologic or family nursing to assume leadership roles in advanced professional nursing.
 Students are prepared for roles in nursing education or nursing administration/leadership & management.
 Requirements for the Master of Science in Nursing degree are 40 to 41 credits and include an option of thesis or a scholarly project and public presentation.
 Completion of the program usually requires four semesters of full-time study with 3 credits taken in a Winterim term.
-For full time students, the first year of courses generally are on Mondays and the second year of courses usually are on Tuesdays, with the first year courses being taught in a hybrid fashion (combination of face-to-face immersion and online synchronous and asynchronous modalities) and the didactic portions of the second year clinical courses being online (combination of synchronous and asynchronous).
+For full time students, the first year of courses generally are on Mondays, on campus, and the second year of courses usually are on Tuesdays, with the first year courses being taught in a hybrid fashion (combination of face-to-face immersion and online synchronous and asynchronous modalities) and the didactic portions of the second year clinical courses being online (combination of synchronous and asynchronous).
 The winterim course tends to be online with immersion (on-campus) days.
-Note the second year role preparation courses tend to be offered on an alternate year basis, e.g., 2020-2021, 2022-2023, etc. for nurse educators and 2019-2020, 2021-2022, etc. for nurse administrators.
+Note the second year role preparation courses tend to be offered on an alternate year basis, e.g., 2022-2023, 2024-2025, etc. for nurse educators and 2023-2024, 2025-2026, etc. for nurse administrators.
 A part-time plan of study may be required based on the year of admission.
 Consult the Nursing Graduate Programs Director regarding course scheduling.
 Total clinical hours equal approximately 525 hours.
-The MSN no longer is a degree option for students pursuing the nurse practitioner or clinical nurse specialist role preparations, in keeping with the American Association of Colleges of Nursing (AACN) decision to transition advanced practice nursing preparation to the Doctor of Nursing Practice (DNP) degree level.
+The MSN no longer is a degree option at UW-Eau Claire for students pursuing the nurse practitioner or clinical nurse specialist role preparations, in keeping with the American Association of Colleges of Nursing (AACN) recommendation to transition advanced practice nursing preparation to the Doctor of Nursing Practice (DNP) degree level.
 Note that program costs are higher than typical University of Wisconsin-Eau Claire graduate programs and thus the nursing graduate courses may involve additional course fees.